mschuchard/puppet-check/README.md

 ```

 #### puppetcheck:beaker
 The spec tests will be executed against everything that matches the pattern `**/acceptance`.
-This means everything in the current path that appears to be a Puppet module acceptance test will be regarded as such and executed during this rake task.
+Any of these directories inside of a `fixtures` directory will be ignored.
+This means everything in the current path that appears to be a Puppet module acceptance test for your module (not dependencies) will be regarded as such and executed during this rake task.

 Please note this is merely a frontend to Beaker and that Beaker itself has a self-contained scope compared to all the other tools Puppet Check interfaces with and utilizes.
 This means if you want to add Beaker-RSpec, Serverspec, etc., or perform advanced configurations, those would be all be performed within Beaker itself.
 This task merely provides an interface to integrate Beaker in with your other testing infrastructure.